phonedeveloper/TinyTask/README.md

 ***This new library is*** **ALPHA** ***and needs more testing.
 Please report any issues.
 Thanks!***

+**CURRENT STATUS**
+TinyTask v0.0.1 is a fail except for recurring events started when the library is first used.
+Issues 2 and 3 will address this.
+The branch "fix-issues-2-3" currently contains proposed fixes for these issues.
+It will be merged once unit tests are created and the fixes pass them.
+(See issue #1 regarding unit testing.)
+Once these fixes are confirmed, v0.0.2 will be released.

 TinyTask allows you to schedule a function to be called at a later time.
 For example, rather than ```delay()``` to flash an LED, which prevents you from doing anything else, you can create a function that toggles the LED, and then